 - Won a jury trial involving a shopping center in Houston contaminated with dry cleaning solvents.

-- Resolved felony indictment of company for alleged Clean Water Act violations.
+- Resolved felony indictment of company for alleged Texas Water Code violations.

 - Negotiated complex indemnity and cleanup agreement with the City of Houston involving a contaminated maintenance facility, allowing a multi-million dollar real estate acquisition to proceed.